Trinity College suspends in-person classes after ‘significant increase’ of COVID-19 cases

 - Only employees whose work requires them to be on campus should report to their offices

 This move by Trinity College comes on the heels of the University of New Haven quarantining an entire residence hall following a spike in cases on campus as well.
-UConn took similar action to UNH, quarantining multiple residence halls and an off-campus apartment building earlier this semester.
+UConn took similar action, quarantining multiple residence halls and an off-campus apartment building earlier this semester.

+Ever since the college made the announcement that they are going all online, parents have been swinging by to pick their kids up and take them home, but they are definitely in the minority.
+A lot of students are saying they’re going to stay on campus and go online from the dorms, and hope things go back to normal.

+Charlie Campbell, a freshman told News 8 Thursday, “We had problems before and I went back to normal after that, so I’m hoping by next week we will be good to go again.”